 When signing a contract, vendors and buyers are bound by certain legal and business obligations, such as delivering the required goods/services and maintaining a legally binding relationship.
 These obligations are all governed by vendor agreements.

 However, tracking these obligations is often challenging—for vendors as well as buyers.
-Defective vendor agreement obligation tracking results in missed fulfillment, contract violations, and lost business opportunities.
+Manual vendor agreement obligation tracking results in missed opportunities, contract violations, and lost business.

 These are a few challenges in manual vendor contract management.
 It is possible to mitigate these challenges by using a robust, automated, and secure vendor contract management software like HyperStart CLM.
 Let’s look at the benefits of automating vendor agreement management through a software solution.

-As per a World CC report, two-thirds of procurement companies are planning on improving their procurement processes.
-Using vendor contract management software helps achieve this objective through effective contract automation.
+As per a World CC report, 2 out of 3 procurement companies are planning on improving their contract management process.
+Vendor contract management software helps automate contractual processes and enables smart vendor management through AI-based features.
 Here are a few ways in which these tools help vendor contract managers streamline vendor agreements:

 1. Accelerates contract generation

-Vendor contract management tools speed up vendor contract creation by automating and accelerating contract drafting.
+A vendor contract management tool helps speed up vendor contract creation by automating and accelerating contract drafting.

 2. Speeds up deal finalization

-A vendor contract management system helps close deals with vendors faster by automating the vendor contract management workflows.
+After drafting the contract, process and workflow gaps between legal and procurement teams can delay contract signing.
+On the other hand, a vendor contract management system helps approve and close deals faster by automating the contract management workflows.

 3. Enhances negotiation power